The story

 The text

 The text as written on the floor can be found in French on the website Tryangle.
-When in may 2009 I wrote this post, I had not yet found an English translation, so I made one myself (see OEE texts),
+When in May 2009 I wrote the first version of this post, I had not yet found an English translation, so I made one myself, that can be read in my website OEE texts.

-It says in general that religion is the cause of evil in society, and the church uses electronic devices to influence the minds of men.
+Very briefly summarized, the message of the text is that religion is the cause of evil in society, and that the church uses electronic devices to influence the minds of men.

 Documentation